Ricotta Cream with Walnuts and Sun-Dried Tomatoes

 Steps

-To soften the sun-dried tomatoes, put them in a saucepan with a couple of inches of water and bring to a boil.
-This step is not necessary if you are using oil-packed tomatoes.
+To soften the sun-dried tomatoes, put them in a saucepan with 2 fingers of water and bring to a boil.
+This step is not necessary if they are oil-packed tomatoes.

 Let the sun-dried tomatoes boil and soften for 5 minutes, then turn off and set them aside.

-If you need the cream for decorating or filling (sandwiches, canapés, cream puffs, savory pies, etc.), it’s necessary for the ricotta to be firm, not too soft, because otherwise, we might end up with a cream too runny, perfect only as a dip or to dress pasta and rice.
+If you need the cream for decorating or filling (sandwiches, canapés, profiteroles, savory cakes, and so on), it’s necessary that the ricotta is firm, solid, not too soft, otherwise, we risk ending up with a too-fluid cream, perfect only as a dip or to dress pasta and rice.

-While the tomatoes soften, shell the walnuts and put them in the bowl of an immersion blender.
+While the tomatoes are softening, shell the walnuts and put them in the bowl of an immersion blender.
 Add the squeezed sun-dried tomatoes, the ricotta (drained of any whey), and the oil.

 Blend until you get a smooth, soft cream.
 If you want it even softer, add another teaspoon of oil or milk.